zstreeter/zstreeter/README.md

 where I focus on Deep Learning frameworks development.
 I previously was a part of the Atomic, Molecular, and Optical Physics theory group at Lawrence Berkeley National Lab while I was obtaining my Ph.D. in chemical physics from U.C.
 Davis.
-We focus on _ab initio_ non-relativistic scattering code development using our in house developed methods, such as a Exterior Complex Scaled -- Finite Element Method with Discrete Variable Representation grid.
+My group there focused on _ab initio_ non-relativistic scattering code development using our in house developed methods, such as a Exterior Complex Scaled -- Finite Element Method with Discrete Variable Representation grid.

   <img align="right" alt="GIF" src="https://media.giphy.com/media/cFdHXXm5GhJsc/giphy.gif" />